Annual Infection Prevention Control Statement 2025.

 Infection prevention audits

-Internal audits conducted covering the year 2023
+Internal audits conducted covering the year 2024.
+Outcome shows all standards were met.

-- Annual Infection Prevention and Control Audit Tool of Compliance
+· Annual Infection Prevention and Control Audit Tool of Compliance

 Clinical Procedure Audits

-- Post procedure infection rates for Contraceptive Implant Fittings/removals/replacements
+· Post procedure infection rates for Contraceptive Implant Fittings/removals/replacements

-- Post procedure infection rates for Contraceptive Coil fittings/removal/replacements.
+· Post procedure infection rates for Contraceptive Coil fittings/removal/replacements.

-- Post procedure infection rates for Minor Operations.
+· Post procedure infection rates for Minor Operations.

 Vaccine Audits

-- Vaccine Fridge Temperature Logs Audit
+· Vaccine Fridge Temperature Logs Audit

-- Vaccine Cleaning Logs Audit
+· Vaccine Cleaning Logs Audit

-- Cold Chain Compliance Audit
+· Cold Chain Compliance Audit

-Significant Events in 2023 relating to IPC
+Significant Events in 2024 relating to IPC.

 Significant events involve examples of good practice as well as challenging events.